AskaoAhmedSaad/imagick-aspect-container-fitting/README.md

 		return;
 	}
 ```
-- If the width difference is negative and height difference is positive use container width as the new width and adjust the new height to image_height/image_width ratio
+- <b>TestCase 2 : <b> If the width difference is negative and height difference is positive use container width as the new width and adjust the new height to image_height/image_width ratio
 ```
 	elseif($width_difference < 0 && $height_difference > 0)
 	{